Do I Need a Lawyer Before Talking to a Claims Adjuster?

 When processing a claim for auto accident injuries and damages, an insurance claims adjuster will want detailed information about how the collision happened, the extent of property damage, and if any occupants were hurt.

 If you are contacted by an agent from your own insurance company, you may be contractually obliged to provide basic information about the crash.
-This would include facts like– the location, the weather, road conditions, and timing of the accident.
+This would include the location, weather, road conditions, and timing of the accident.
 However, that is the full extent of your responsibility.

 Limit conversations that can derail your claim

-It’s not advisable to tell a claims adjustor how the collision took place, or whether you were injured without speaking to a car accident lawyer first.
-In addition, you have no legal obligation to speak to a claims adjustor representing the other driver.
+It’s not advisable to tell a claims adjustor how the collision occurred or whether you were injured without speaking to a car accident lawyer first.
+In addition, you have no legal obligation to talk to a claims adjustor representing the other driver.

-It doesn’t matter if you are talking with your insurance provider, or that of the other motorist, your words can be twisted, misconstrued, and used to minimize the value of a claim.
-That is why it’s smarter to let your legal counsel handle all communications.
+It doesn’t matter if you are talking with your insurance provider or that of the other motorist; your words can be twisted, misconstrued, and used to minimize the value of a claim.
+That is why letting your legal counsel handle all communications is smarter.
 They understand the big picture and anticipate the tactics used by adjusters to settle claims for the bare minimum.

-Once you have legal representation, tell the adjuster you would prefer that they contact your attorney directly.
-From that point forward, your lawyer will ensure your interests are fully protected.
+Once you have legal representation, tell the adjuster that they contact your attorney directly.
+From that point forward, your lawyer will protect your interests.

 It’s worth noting that car wreck victims who opt to represent themselves may inadvertently make mistakes along the way.
 They may consent to be recorded, which could allow adjusters to create a false narrative about what happened.
-The result is a less than favorable settlement, or in some cases, no money at all.
+The result is a less than favorable settlement, or in some cases, no money.